Rent strike: United States, 1960s-70s

 Rent strikes spread through the US in response to the chronic neglect of repairs in both urban private and public housing stock.
 The 1960s were characterized by two distinct fronts within the tenant movement: (1) the tenant-student alliance led by Marie Runyon starting in 1961 that, though largely symbolic, generated media traction and political clout for the movement, and (2) a movement of radical Black movement participants led by the Black Panther Party and the Young Lords party who used a direct action approach to bring attention to the failings of the state and encouraged poor New York City neighborhoods to take charge of abandoned properties.
 After the Harlem rent strikes in 1963–4, it became a popular tactic both among students in university towns and public housing tenants who were living in squalid conditions due to lack of funding and racist federal policies.

 New York City, 1963-64

 In the winter of 1963–1964, a rent strike erupted in Harlem.
 It was led by Jesse Gray, a tenant organizer there since 1953.
 The focus of the strike was not rent levels but poor maintenance.

+Boston, 1964-70

+In 1964, more than 20 families engaged in the first major rent strike of Boston's history, with the support of the Boston Congress of Racial Equality chapter.
+Previously tenants had met with the landlord to have him address the 150 sanitation, building and fire code violations, which he refused to fix.
+After the start of the strike, more rent strikes followed across the city.
+These strikes continued into 1969.
+Rent control was passed in the state legislature in 1970.